Esgrove/fdo-randomizer/README.md

 ## Python version

 > [!NOTE]
 > You should probably be using the newer and better Rust version instead.
-See [Rust version](#Rust-version).

 ### Dependencies